 • In-Body Image Stabilisation – 6 stops (5-axis)

 Among all the cameras covered in this article, the Fujifilm X100VI is unique, as it’s the only one with a fixed, single-focal-length lens.
-Usually for travel we presume photographers will prefer a zoom, ideally with an extended range to cover a broad array of subjects.
+Usually, for travel we presume photographers will prefer a zoom, ideally with an extended range to cover a broad array of subjects.
 But the X100VI is different.

 With its APS-C sensor, fixed 35mm equivalent lens, and classic rangefinder-like styling, it embraces a different way of shooting.
 It’s all about working with a fixed angle of view, and ‘zooming with your feet’ to find your pictures.
 It’s not for everyone, but for some photographers, it’ll be perfect.
+I love using cameras with fixed focal lengths like the X100 – it forces me to think and stay engaged, and makes me a more active photographer.
+I think this mode of shooting lends itself more to city-breaks than nature hikes or sweeping vistas, so it may or may not be suitable for the kind of travels you’re planning.

-While the X100VI looks very much like the previous four models in the X100 series, it brings some significant improvements, most noteworthy probably the increased sensor size from 20MP to 40 MP and 5-axis in-body image stabilisation.
+While the X100VI looks very much like the previous four models in the Fujifilm X100 series, it brings some significant improvements, most noteworthy probably the increased sensor size from 20MP to 40 MP and 5-axis in-body image stabilisation.
 Another useful addition is subject recognition autofocus and tracking, with birds, planes, and automobiles all being detected.
-There’s also human face and eye detection, but unfortunately this option is a bit hidden under a different menu setting.
+There’s also human face and eye detection, but unfortunately, this option is a bit hidden under a different menu setting.
+Fujifilm continued with the tilting rear screen first seen in the Fujifilm X100V, which is great for discreet, unobtrusive shooting.

 Thankfully these upgrades don’t come at the detriment of the camera’s other major attractions, which include analogue dials for shutter speed, ISO, aperture and exposure compensation, and Fujifilm’s unique hybrid viewfinder that gives a choice of optical or electronic viewing.